You can also watch our video and download a booklet to help give yourself the best possible protection against the pension scammers.

 Using an adviser?
 Make sure they’re registered with the FCA

 Scammers sometimes pose as financial advisers.
 Check your adviser is registered on the FCA website and that they’re authorised to give advice on pensions.
 If you deal with someone who is not regulated you may not be covered by the Financial Ombudsman Service or Financial Services Compensation Scheme if things go wrong.
-And don’t be taken in by smart websites or brochures – professional-looking marketing materials are not a guarantee of a company’s authenticity.
+And don’t be taken in by smart brochures or websites even if they claim to give warnings about scammers.
+Professional-looking marketing materials are not a guarantee of a company’s authenticity.

 Don’t let a friend talk you into an investment – check everything yourself

 People have fallen for scams because they’d been recommended by a friend.
 Do your homework, even if you consider yourself or your friend to be financially savvy.
 False confidence can lead to getting stung and with a pension, it might be years before you discover you’ve been scammed.

 Pension scams booklet